cotarelo2/mac/README.md

 # Mac Scripts

-A work-in-progress collection of mac scripts
+A work-in-progress collection of mac scripts and projects